-Environmental stewardship is an area of critical importance to the System, as well as our state and nation, that has emerged since the last strategic plan was released in 2004.
-In a global competition to develop new, clean, sustainable technologies and practices, environmental stewardship is now seen not just as a precondition for the longterm, cost-effective operation of the USM's campuses, but also for the ability of Maryland and its citizens to compete economically.
-The role the University System can play in preparing Maryland and its citizens for such a competition and the impact of climate change and related environmental concerns is significant.
+Environmental stewardship is an area of critical importance to the system, as well as our state and nation, that has emerged since the last USM strategic plan was released in 2004.
+In a global competition to develop new, clean, sustainable technologies and practices, environmental stewardship is now seen as a precondition for not just the long-term, costeffective operation of the USM's campuses, but also for the ability of Maryland and its citizens to compete economically.
+The role the university system can play in preparing Maryland and its citizens for such a competition and the impact of climate change and related environmental concerns is significant.
 They include education, research, outreach, and best practice modeling.
 No entity in our state is in a better position to exhibit leadership on the complex issues associated with climate change and sustainability than the USM.

-Because of the work already done on this issue, the System is well advanced in its sustainability-related planning and activity.
-The presidents at all USM institutions have signed the American College and University Presidents Climate Commitment, which requires continual and publicly-reported progress toward the ultimate goal of "climate neutrality."
+Because of the work already done on this issue, the system is well advanced in its sustainability-related planning and activity.
+The presidents at all USM institutions have signed the American College and University Presidents Climate Commitment, which requires continual and publicly reported progress toward the ultimate goal of "climate neutrality."
 All USM institutions are now working on finalizing or implementing their Climate Action Plans with recommended steps like percentage reductions in energy use that are intended to be taken along the way.
 And all of these efforts are being coordinated with the state's own energy reduction and sustainability goals.

-For the 2020 plan, the overall sustainability goal is to move the System to the "next level," in terms of climate-related activities.
+For the 2020 plan, the overall sustainability goal is to move the system to the next level in terms of climate-related activities.
 Activities will be focused in three distinct areas: mitigation, adaptation, and leadership.
-Strategies likely to be considered at the Board and System level over the near term include:
+Strategies likely to be considered at the board and system levels over the near term include:

-- Establishing minimum performance targets for greenhouse gas reduction, - Establishing a formal energy policy and guidelines for promoting environmentally-conscious business practices that can be used as a model practice by other agencies, - Making adaptation an equal partner in the sustainability effort, and - Adding water management to the list of critical sustainability concerns.
+- Establishing minimum performance targets for greenhouse gas reduction. - Establishing a formal energy policy and guidelines for promoting environmentally conscious business practices that can be used as a model practice by other agencies. - Making adaptation an equal partner in the sustainability effort. - Adding water management to the list of critical sustainability concerns.